-SpirePoint believes that we owe clients the highest level of trust and fair dealing.
-As part of our fiduciary duty, we place the interests of our clients ahead of the interests of the firm and our personnel.
+SpirePoint believes that we owe Clients the highest level of trust and fair dealing.
+As part of our fiduciary duty, we place our clients' interests ahead of the firm's and our personnel's interests.
 We have adopted a Code of Ethics that emphasizes the high standards of conduct that the Firm seeks to observe.
-Our
+Our personnel are required to conduct themselves with integrity at all times and follow the principles and policies detailed in our Code of Ethics.

 The Firm's Code of Ethics attempts to address specific conflicts of interest that we have identified or could likely arise.
 The Firm's personnel are required to follow clear guidelines from the Code of Ethics in areas such as gifts and entertainment, other business activities, prohibitions of insider trading, and adherence to applicable federal securities laws.
-Additionally, individuals who formulate investment advice for clients, or who have access to nonpublic information regarding any clients' purchase or sale of securities, are subject to personal trading policies governed by the Code of Ethics (see below).
+Additionally, individuals who formulate investment advice for Clients or who have access to nonpublic information regarding any client's purchase or sale of securities are subject to personal trading policies governed by the Code of Ethics (see below).

-The Firm will provide a complete copy of the Code of Ethics to any client or prospective client upon request.
+The Firm will provide a complete copy of the Code of Ethics to any Client or prospective Client upon request.